ebprado/BCF-discussion-paper/README.md

 # BCF-discussion-paper
 This repository contains R scripts to run the simulation results and to generate the plots of the discussion paper Bayesian Regression Tree Models for Causal Inference: Regularization, Confounding, and Heterogeneous Effects (Hahn et al, 2020).

-Basically, the files with prefix "Run_" run some algorithms on synthetic data generated according to the Section 6.1 of Hahn et al (2020).
+Basically, the files with prefix "Run_" run one or more algorithms on synthetic data generated according to the Section 6.1 of Hahn et al (2020).
 Below, we present a brief explanation about the scripts

 1 - Run_BCF: it runs Bayesian Causal Forest (Hahn et al, 2020);